Search

 • Instant Pot: Set to Manual | High Pressure for 15 minutes.
 Natural release for 10 min.

 • Skim off any foam during cooking.
 Once cooked, transfer the chicken to a cutting board and let it rest for 10–15 minutes to keep it juicy.
+While warm, remove skin and bones.

 • Strain the broth and save it separately.
-Shred the chicken while warm using two forks, your hands, or a mixer.

-Method 2: Boneless Chicken Breasts or Thighs (Faster Option)
+Boneless Breasts or Thighs (Faster Option)

 • Choose a cooking method: